bajwan/263/greedy_algorithms/PITCHME.md

 ---
 Consider this scenario:

 You are at a candy store.
 Your parents give you a bag and say to fill it.
-You love candy but can sell some at your school.
+You love candy but can sell some at your school for a profit!
 You want to make the most money possible.
 The bag can hold 3 pounds of candy, and we have the following table of weights/values:
 ---
 |Candy|Weight|Value|
 |-----|------|-----|